 The programme aims to grow and consolidate freshwater activities within SANBI.

 The Freshwater Programme focuses on supporting collaborative freshwater initiatives.
-These include Working for Wetlands, the National Wetland Inventory, National Freshwater Ecosystems Priority Areas Project, a wetlands mitigation banking scheme with the Grasslands Programme and coal-mining industry, and water-related payments for ecosystem services pilot projects.
+These include Working for Wetlands, the National Wetland Inventory, National Freshwater Ecosystems Priority Areas Project, a wetlands mitigation banking scheme with the Grasslands Programme and coalmining industry, and water-related payments for ecosystem services pilot projects.

 Key to the programme's operation will be the further development of strategic relationships with other organisations with shared objectives.
-It includes managing the Working for Wetlands Programme on behalf of the departments of Water and Sanitation, Forestry, Fisheries and the Environment, and Agriculture, Land Reform and Rural Development.
+It includes managing the Working for Wetlands Programme on behalf of the departments of Water and Sanitation, Environment, Forestry and Fisheries, and Agriculture and Rural Development.
 Working for Wetlands champions the protection, rehabilitation and sustainable use of South Africa's wetlands through cooperative governance and partnerships.